 - Under the Display Menu, toggle off the option for Rotation Lock

-What this does is, whenever you rotate the device now, the screen would flip as per the orientation of your machine.
+What does this do?
+Whenever you rotate the device, the screen would flip as per the orientation of your machine.
 It works like a charm, as seen on smartphones as “Auto-Rotate.”

 5] Screen Rotate Application

-In the methods mentioned above, there are quite a few steps one would need to follow to get the screen rotated in Windows 10.
-But if you do prefer a more straightforward method of turning your screen in Windows 10, here’s a third party application that could help you out.
+In the methods mentioned above, there are quite a few steps one would need to follow to get the screen rotated in Windows 11/10.
+But if you do prefer a more straightforward method of turning your screen in Windows, here’s a third-party application that could help you out.

 - Download and Install Screen Rotate from the Microsoft Store